akbaryahya/PokeWP/README.md

  - Change team and show info gym pokemon on map
  - JSON save config (soon)
  - Multi account random (soon)
- - Support API 51.0 by paid api
+ - Support API 0.51.0 by paid api (soon)
  - Set min iv/cp catch pokemon
  - And much more...

-Note:
+How to start?
 -------------------
-If you have troubles (exceptions) when starting and/or you come from an older version try that:
+If you have troubles (exceptions) when starting and/or you come from older version try that:
  - Create new empty folder.
- - GO download last build, https://github.com/akbaryahya/PokeBOT/blob/master/build/
+ - GO download last build, https://github.com/akbaryahya/PokeBOT/releases
  - Download and unzip in new folder
  - Try to execute (PokeBOT.exe) now.